cyruslk/Modem_clicker/logs.md

 EDIT 2: In the `server.js`, I'm now able to retreive these coordinates using the `socket.on()` method of `socket.io`.

-Here's the code where these coordinates are logged.
+Here's the code where these coordinates are logged:

 ```
 io.on('connection', (socket) => {